cincuranet/blog/_posts/233731-introducing-firebirddbcomparer-library-for-comparing-firebird-databases-to-create-alter-scripts.md

 Hence if you need to compare to Firebird databases and generate alter scripts - both in text only as well as structured output you can process in your application further - this library is for you.
 Head to the [_FirebirdDbComparer_ page][2], read more technical text, get it and contribute if you find it useful.

-I'm excited to find out where this library will get...

 [1]: https://www.strava.com/activities/1009527699
 [2]: /tools/firebird-db-comparer